Nantwich Workhouse: Barony Hospital

-The Local Government Act of 1929 transferred the functions of workhouse boards to the local authority in 1930.
+The Local Government Act 1929 transferred the functions of workhouse boards to the local authority in 1930.
 The workhouse and its associated buildings were converted into a Public Assistance Institution, later known as Barony Hospital, with 124 beds, which treated poor people who were chronically sick.
 From 1935, the hospital was used for acute medical cases and as a maternity hospital, and also housed some patients with chronic illnesses.
 After the outbreak of the Second World War, the hospital was extended with 240 beds in huts; in 1963 there were 264 beds in total.
 Between 1948 and 1962, it was additionally used as a mental hospital.
 In 1982, the hospital was in use for geriatric and psychiatric patients, with 147 beds.

 Barony Hospital closed in 1994.
 Most of the former hospital buildings are still standing, although some wards housed in wooden huts near Middlewich Road were demolished in the 1990s to make way for an industrial estate.